On the Accelerated Expansion of the Universe: Towards Accelerated Expansion

 Applying now (\ref{kv}) to the half-space of the universe, we first make the assumption that the universe respects the Null Energy Condition(NEC) so that $\langle T_{kk}\rangle>0$.
 Thus, (\ref{kv}) becomes an inequality as

-The affine parameter $\lambda$ can now be taken to be the cosmic time $t$ and the total energy $E$ of the universe is constant.
-Considering the circumscribing radius of the universe to be $R$ (can be thought of as an imaginary sphere of radius $R$ circumscribing the universe), then, for the half-space, we have (following Casini) $K_V\equiv 2\pi ER$.
+The affine parameter $\lambda$ can now be taken to be the cosmic time $t$, and the total energy $E$ of the universe is constant.
+Considering the circumscribing radius of the universe to be $R$ with $R=\infty$ (can be thought of as an infinite imaginary sphere of radius $R$ circumscribing the universe).
+Then, for this region in the half-space, we have (following Casini) $K_V\equiv 2\pi ER$.
 Therefore, we can finally write (\ref{kv1}) as

-This equation tells that the second derivative of the circumscribing radius is positive, which means that the universe is expanding in an accelerated manner, all by itself! (provided the universe respects NEC) and does not require any hypothetical form of energy such as dark energy (which is the cosmological constant of $\Lambda$CDM).
-The same reasoning can be applied to the anti-universe by considering it as the half-space defined by the region $t<0$ so that it also expands in an accelerated manner.
-Therefore, in general, both the universe and anti-universe are expanding which is consistent with\cite{robles2019time}.
+This equation tells us that the second derivative of the circumscribing radius is positive, which means that the universe is expanding in an accelerated manner, all by itself! (provided the universe respects NEC) and does not require any hypothetical form of energy such as dark energy (which is the cosmological constant of $\Lambda$CDM).
+The same reasoning can be applied to the anti-universe by considering it as the half-space defined by the region $t<0$, so that it also expands in an accelerated manner.
+Therefore, in general, both the universe and the anti-universe are expanding, which is consistent with \ cite {8}. \\